Skip to Content

 2. Decide on which drop(s) you plan to attempt to join the Virtual Queue

-As we mentioned above, there are 2 and sometimes 3 drop times (for select guests) each day.
+As we mentioned above, there are 2 and sometimes 3 drop times (for Deluxe Resort guests only) each day.
 Here are some things to think about:

 tron virtual queue and individual lightning lane information